sahilrajput03/flash-runner-npm/README.md

 # Readme

+Test runner that caches your database connection or any of your expensive computation between tests runs.

+**Other notes:**

-FYI: Always use `express-async-errors` while testing a express app coz it will helps directly to `flash-runner` and standalone `server` running in prevention of crashing (in case of some error thrown).
+- FYI: Always use `express-async-errors` while testing a express app coz it will helps directly to `flash-runner` and standalone `server` running in prevention of crashing (in case of some error thrown).
 This is helpful in `flash-runner` as the server doesn't crash on failure/exception thrown by one route and thus watching service keeps running as well.
 Yikes! `Flash-runner`+`express-async-errors` rocks!

 **Implementation (with hot):**